7 Healthy Beverages You Should Drink During Pregnancy

 Image: Shutterstock

 Here is another healthy way to prevent dehydration.
-Coconut water is a natural isotonic beverage.
+Drinking coconut water in pregnancy can be a refreshing and nutritious way to stay hydrated.
+It is a natural isotonic beverage.
 It is also beneficial for replenishing natural salts in the body.
 So, next time you feel thirsty, reach for some fresh coconut water (2).

 3. Lemonade: